 The rest of her speech is a nuance-starved summary even Grok could churn out, minus the dramatics.
 Why bother watching her recite warmed-over talking points when you could glean the same sentiments from ten minutes of doomscrolling on X?
 If this is the extent of Barkha’s analysis, maybe it’s time to pivot to a profession that demands a little less credibility, fact-checking, and absolutely no spine.

-And yet, sitting beside her, Hina Rabbani Khar manages to hold the kind of composure that should be the bare minimum in any serious exchange.
-You don't have to be a fan of Hina to acknowledge the quiet discipline with which she listens - calm, neutral, unflinching.
+And yet, sitting beside her, Hina manages to hold the kind of composure that should be the bare minimum in any serious exchange.
+You don’t have to be a fan of her to acknowledge the quiet discipline with which she listens — calm, neutral, unflinching.
 In contrast, Barkha resorts to odd little gestures of protest, repeatedly raising her hand like a sulking backbencher desperate to be called on.

+India has long insisted that Kashmir is an “internal matter,” allergic to even the whiff of international mediation.
+A similar refrain echoes from many Indian progressives when Pakistan is mentioned — an attempt to bracket Hindutva’s steady fascist creep as strictly ghar ki baat, a family affair best left unexamined.
 But moral high ground is a tricky perch to claim when the terrain below you is already buckling.
-While Pakistan's proxy networks have largely dwindled into dysfunction, their Indian counterparts - the TTP and BLA — used the recent four-day skirmish to sharpen their claws.
-The BLA even offered to serve as India's militant arm within Pakistan's borders should tensions escalate.
+While Pakistan’s proxy networks have largely dwindled into dysfunction, their Indian counterparts — the TTP and BLA — used the recent four-day skirmish to sharpen their claws.
+The BLA even offered to serve as India’s militant arm within Pakistan’s borders should tensions escalate, in a statement posted to its social media handles on Sunday.

-Yes, Pakistan is still clawing at the residue of 19th-century pan-Islamism, a dream that blinked in and out of existence through the 20th century, and has lingered with embarrassing persistence into the 21st.
-But for the better part of two decades, Pakistan's fiercest battles have been with itself.
-It has never elected a religious party into national government - only those that flirt with the fringes to secure votes.
-Self-reflection, in such a context, must not blur into self-flagellation.
+Both India and Pakistan wrestle with centre-periphery tensions, but only one of these states possesses the capacity and ideological momentum to project control beyond its own borders.
+Yes, Pakistan is still clawing at the residue of 19th-century pan-Islamism, a dream that blinked in and out of existence through the 20th century, and has lingered with embarrassing persistence into the 21st century.
+But for the better part of two decades, Pakistan’s fiercest battles have been with itself.
+It has never elected a religious party into national government — only those that flirt with the fringes to secure votes.
+Self-reflection, in such a context, must not blur into self-flagellation and disable an honest assessment of national dysfunction.

 For the terminally online